-This would be my fourth mission through heavy clouds.
-You'd think I'd have enough faith in a system that I helped design and develop to be completely relaxed - not so.
+This would be my fourth ASDS mission through heavy clouds.
+You'd think I'd have enough faith in a system that I helped design to be completely relaxed - not so.
 A thirty second delay between jumps put us a little over a mile and a half apart so I couldn't see Rob's IR locator on his helmet in the thick cloud.
 All I could see was the little colored locator dots from the GPS system.
 If my system failed I might have no way of knowing for sure which part failed and whether or not I was still heading for the target.
 On this mission if I missed the target it literally meant a sure and very unpleasant death.
-This always caused a mild state of uneasiness until I broke through the clouds and once again acquired visual reference to the jumper in front of me - but tonight the uneasiness was a little more than mild.
-I think I know a little too much about how complex this system really is.
+This always caused a mild state of uneasiness until I broke through the clouds and once again acquired visual reference to the jumper in front of me - but tonight the uneasiness was a little more that mild.
+I think I know a little too much about how complex this system really is and I know where the hell we're headed.
 Rob doesn't have the detailed technical understanding of ASDS that I do - that's why I always honor his request to go first.

-Then just before I broke out of the clouds, the little green x, representing the two foot landing circle pre-programmed into the system came into view at the top of my visor - I could see the target, or at least its location, on my facemask display.
-The tension evaporated, replaced with a feeling of mild elation, only to be gradually replaced by the apprehension which had nagged me from the minute I was first briefed on location of this mission - yesterday.
+Then just before I broke out of the clouds, the little green x, representing the two foot landing circle pre-programmed into the ASDS, came into view at the top of my visor.
+I could see the target, or at least its location, on my facemask display.
+The tension evaporated, replaced with a feeling of mild elation, only to be gradually replaced by the apprehension which had subconsciously nagged me from the minute I was first briefed on the location of this mission - three days ago.

 At the target everything went well.
 Rob was clear when I landed and I was clear when Bo touched down.
-Watching the cargo pack s-turn and then turn into the light wind for a soft landing never ceased to amaze me even though I designed and tested that part of the system.
-The barely visible nine hundred pounds of equipment made just a slight thump as it settled on the roof of the Ministry of National Defense of The People's Republic of (North) Korea (PRK) in the center of P'yong-song, twenty miles north of P'yong-yang, North Korea's capital city - deep in enemy territory...
+Watching the barely visible cargo pack s-turn and then turn into the light wind for a soft landing never ceased to amaze me even though I designed and tested that part of the system and had watched it work many times.
+The large nine hundred pound cushioned canvas equipment canister made just a slight thump as it settled on the roof of the Ministry of National Defense of The People's Republic of (North) Korea (PRK) in the center of P'yong-song, twenty miles north of P'yong-yang, North Korea's capital city; deep in enemy territory...